Welcome to the Ninth Summer School on Statistical Methods for Linguistics and Psychology, 25-29 August 2025

 covered: Introduction to Bayesian data analysis, Linear Modeling,

-Hierarchical Models.
+Hierarchical Models, and Bayes factors.
 We will cover these topics within the context of

 an applied Bayesian workflow that includes exploratory data analysis,